 Factors That Affect Vessel Hull Cleaning Process

 Every time you boat around in saltwater: the best way to clean a boat hull is to wash your boat as soon as you return to the dock.
 It has to be with a cleaning agent too!
 This is because simply hosing it off won’t cut through the sticky salt left behind.
-Otherwise, the salt builds up and leaves water spots in your windows that never come out!
-If you can’t give it a full cleaning after a salty ride, that’s okay.
+Otherwise, the salt builds up on the hull and leaves water spots in your windows that never come out!
+If you can’t give your boat hull a full cleaning after a salty ride, that’s okay.
 However, you should take a little time to wash and dry the windows so they stand the test of time.

 If your boat has a slipcover, you can wash it less often.
 That’s because, rather than rain droplets, you’ll only be taking care of any dust and debris that got in.
 That being said, you should still clean off your boat immediately following any rides, so you’re leaving it in good shape when you cover it up.
 You won’t want it to permanently stain if the gel coating or wax layer has thinned out.
-As long as you’re washing at least every eight weeks, you shouldn’t need much more than a standard cleaning and waxing.
+As long as you’re washing the boat hull at least every eight weeks, you shouldn’t need much more than a standard cleaning and waxing.

-If your boat doesn't have a covered slip, you should wash it as often as every three or four weeks—maybe even sooner if your wax layer is wearing off, so water streaks, bird droppings, and other stains don’t leave behind an unsightly mark.
+If your boat doesn't have a slipcover, you should wash your boat hull as often as every three or four weeks—maybe even sooner if your wax layer is wearing off, so water streaks, bird droppings, and other stains don’t leave behind an unsightly mark.